-At this stage the consumer understands enough about your business, product or service and are seriously considering your product along with various competitors and they are narrowing down their choices.
+At this stage the consumer is shopping around and understands enough about your business, product or service along with those of your competitors.
+They are seriously considering your product along with various competitors and they are narrowing down their choices.
 At this stage, they are looking at product specifications to make informed decisions and they will begin to compare different products together.
 If the consumer is in the market for a laptop, they might have decided that they want one with a 17-inch screen and built-in webcam, but they might not know whether a Sony VAIO or Lenovo will have features that the other doesn’t have.

 In addition, although they have decided to purchase, they are not sure exactly what to buy or from whom.
 This is where all of the content you have produced to inform and educate your target audience will prove invaluable.
 The type of keywords you use here should be designed to attract potential customers by educating and informing your target audience.
 Most consumers at this stage will also be looking for reviews and social proof that buying from you is the correct decision, based on reviews from other buyers.

 When shopping around, search keywords at this stage are very specific to product and it’s features which represents a certain level of knowledge the consumer has about the product.
 At this stage, you should help potential customers compare similar products and at the same time showcase your unique service proposition to keep the consumer focused on the quality of your product or service, and how you stand out from your competitors.